hubmapconsortium/ccf-validation-tools/docs/Skin/change_suggestions.md

 **32 - dermis &rarr; vascular associated smooth muscle cell**

+A compund term woul be a good solution, otherwise a new cell term will be the best solution.

 **33 - dermis &rarr; type I cell of carotid body**

+Is [glomus body](http://purl.obolibrary.org/obo/UBERON_8410076) (aka [glomus coccygeum](http://purl.obolibrary.org/obo/UBERON_8410076)) the structure that the SME was thinking of?
+All the markers and literature are for [glomus cell](http://purl.obolibrary.org/obo/CL_0002292), but it isn't located in the skin.

 **34 - dermis &rarr; pericyte**